LUMC/sentinel/src/sphinx/users_upload.rst

 Large Run Summaries
 ^^^^^^^^^^^^^^^^^^^

-Some pipeline run may contain hundreds of samples, which in turn increases the run summary file size as well.
+Some pipeline runs may contain hundreds of samples, which in turn increases the run summary file size as well.
 Sentinel has a default upload limit of 16MB.
 While this may seem small, there are several things you can do to minimize your uploaded summary: